-- (1) Furnish to employees places and conditions of employment that are free from recognized hazards that are causing or are likely to cause death or serious physical harm. - (2) Operate its OSH Program in accordance with the requirements of this Order and basic program elements promulgated by the Secretary of Labor. - (3) Designate an agency official with sufficient authority to represent the interests of the agency head and to be responsible for the management and administration of the agency OSH Program, including having sufficient authority to enlist the support of the agency head in any safety matters. - (4) Comply with all standards issued under section 6 of the Act, except where the Secretary approves compliance with alternative standards.
-When the Chairperson determines it is necessary to apply a different standard, the Chairperson shall, after consultation with appropriate personnel with occupational safety and health expertise (and occupational safety and health committees, if established), notify the Secretary of Labor and provide justification that equivalent or greater protection will be assured by the alternate standard. - (5) Assure prompt abatement of unsafe or unhealthy working conditions.
-Whenever the CSB cannot promptly abate such conditions, it shall develop an abatement plan setting forth a timetable for abatement and a summary of interim steps to protect employees.
-Employees exposed to certain conditions shall be informed of the provisions of this plan.
-When a hazard cannot be abated without assistance of the General Services Administration (if applicable) or other federal or private lessor, the CSB shall act with the lessor to secure abatement. - (6) Establish procedures to assure that no employee is subject to restraint, interference, coercion, discrimination or reprisal for filing a report of an unsafe or unhealthy working condition, or other participation in agency OSH Program activities. - (7) Assure that periodic inspections of all agency workplaces are performed by personnel with equipment and competence to recognize hazards. - (8) Assure responses to employee reports of hazardous conditions and require inspections within 24 hours for imminent dangers, and three days for other conditions.
-Assure the right to anonymity of those making the reports. - (9) Assure that employee representatives accompany inspections of agency workplaces.
+- (1) Furnish to employee's places and conditions of employment that are free from recognized hazards that are causing or are likely to cause death or serious physical harm. - (2) Operate an OSH Program in accordance with the requirements of Executive Order 12196 and basic program elements promulgated by the Secretary. - (3) Designate an agency official with sufficient authority to represent the interest and support of the agency head and to be responsible for the management and administration of the agency OSH Program. - (4) Comply with all standards issued under section 6 of the Act, except where the Secretary approves compliance with alternative standards.
+When the Chairperson determines it is necessary to apply a different standard, the Chairperson will, after consultation with appropriate personnel on occupational safety and health committees, where established, notify the Secretary and provide justification that equivalent or greater protection will be assured by the alternate standard. - (5) Assure prompt abatement of unsafe or unhealthy working conditions.
+Whenever the CSB cannot promptly abate such conditions, it will develop an abatement plan setting forth a timetable for abatement and a summary of interim steps to protect employees.
+Employees exposed to the conditions will be informed of the provisions of this plan.
+When a hazard cannot be abated without assistance of the General Services Administration or other lessor, the CSB will act with the lessor to secure abatement. - (6) Establish procedures to assure that no employee is subject to restraint, interference, coercion, discrimination or reprisal for filing a report of an unsafe or unhealthy working condition, or other participation in CSB OSH Program activities. - (7) Assure that periodic inspections of all agency workplaces are performed by personnel with equipment and competence to recognize hazards. - (8) Assure responses to employee reports of hazardous conditions and require inspections within 24 hours for imminent dangers, 3 working days for

-- (10) Operate an occupational safety and health management information system, which shall include the maintenance of such records as the Secretary may require. - (11) Provide safety and health training for supervisory employees, employees responsible for conducting occupational safety and health inspections, all members of occupational safety and health committees where established, and other relevant employees, including Investigators in Charge (IICs), Field Safety and Health Officers (FSHOs), Safety and Health Officers (SHOs), and all Investigators. - (12) Submit to the Secretary an annual report on the CSB's OSH Program that includes any information the Secretary may require.
+- potentially serious conditions, and 20 working days for other conditions.
+Assure the right to anonymity of those making the reports. - (9) Assure that employee representatives accompany inspections of agency workplaces. - (10) Operate an occupational safety and health management information system, which will include the maintenance of such records as the Secretary may require. - (11) Provide safety and health training for supervisory employees, employees responsible for conducting occupational safety and health inspections, all members of occupational safety and health committees where established, and other employees. - (12) Submit to the Secretary an annual report on the CSB's OSH Program that includes information the Secretary prescribes.